Excited-State Dynamics in SO2: II. The Role of Triplet States in the Bound State Relaxation Studied by Surface-Hopping Simulations: Abstract

 \section{Abstract}

 The importance of triplet states in the photorelaxation dynamics of \ce{SO2} is studied by mixed quantum-classical dynamics simulations.
-Using the Surface Hopping including ARbitrary Couplings (\textsc{Sharc}) method, intersystem crossing processes caused by spin-orbit coupling are found occuring on an ultrafast time scale (below 100 fs) and thus competing with internal conversion.
-Comparing the dynamics including singlet and triplet states to the singlet-only dynamics, very different results are obtained for the populations of the respective states.
-However, the vibrational motion in the triplet manifold very much resembles the one in the singlet manifold.
-Consequently, the contribution of the triplet states may be difficult to detect in a broad range of experiments.
+Using the Surface Hopping including ARbitrary Couplings (\textsc{Sharc}) method, intersystem crossing processes caused by spin-orbit coupling are found occuring on an ultrafast time scale (few 100 fs) and thus competing with internal conversion.
+While in the singlet-only dynamics only oscillatory population transfer between the $^1B_1$ and $^1A_2$ states is observed, in the dynamics including singlet and triplet states we find additionally continuous ISC to the $^3B_2$ state and to a smaller extent to the $^3B_1/^3A_2$ coupled states.
+The populations obtained from the dynamics are discussed with respect to the overall nuclear motion and in the light of recent TRPEPICO studies \lbrack Wilkinson et al., paper I\rbrack.